pgstef/pgstef.github.io/_drafts/introduction_to_postgresql_automatic_failover.md

 # [](#introduction)Introduction

-Pacemaker is nowadays the industry reference for High Availability.
+Pacemaker is nowadays one of the best references for High Availability.
 The Pacemaker + Corosync stack is able to detect failures on various services and automatically decide to failover the failing resource to another node when possible.

 To be able to manage a specific service resource, Pacemaker interact with it through a so-called "Resource Agent".
 A Resource Agent is an external program that abstracts the service it provides and present a consistent view to the cluster.